 When you pass through the waters, I will be with you.
 Isaiah 43:2

 You prepare a table before me in the presence of my enemies; You have anointed my head with oil; My cup overflows!
 Psalm 23:5 How bold of Him!
-Right in front of my diseases, so to speak, God sets a gorgeous table of good things.
+Right there in front of my diseases, so to speak, God sets a gorgeous table of good things.
 He makes a point with this verse to show that blessing and even life-endangering threats can happen simultaneously.
 He doesn’t always make the hard stuff go away, but gives me joy and strength despite every contrary thing.

 As soon as I pray, you answer me; you encourage me by giving me strength.
-Psalm 138:3 Just the fact that the God of the Universe hears me when I talk to Him is amazing.
+Psalm 138:3 Just the fact that the God of the Universe hears me when I talk to Him is comforting.
 I talk to Him all the time.

 My flesh and my heart may fail, But God is the strength of my heart and my portion forever.
 Psalm 73:26 My “flesh” is my body, the outer me, and my “heart” is the inner me.
 Sometimes I run out of physical, mental, and emotional fuel, but He is my strength, whenever I need it.
 I’m strong in His strength and equal to whatever happens.
-He also leads me to quiet pastures when I need rest.

 Do you have a favorite verse or a thought to share about God’s care for you in your trials?